CE-Programming/toolchain/docs/headers/ti/flags.rst

     #include <ti/flags.h>

-TI's operating system has a lot of simple states it keeps track of, such as whether 2nd has been pressed.
+TI's operating system tracks many simple states, such as whether 2nd has been pressed.
-These settings are stored in a structure called the system flags, and can be accessed quickly by the OS.
+These settings are stored in a structure called the system flags and can be accessed quickly by the OS.
 Most of these flags are useful only if you need to access OS mathematical or UI functions.

 .. contents:: :local: